ocapuozzo/musaicbox-app/README.md

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+Run `./build.sh` to build the project.
+The build artifacts will be stored in the `docs/` directory.

 ## Running unit tests